National Women’s Small Business Month 2025 – Resources, How to Celebrate, & More

 SBA Programs

 The Small Business Administration (SBA) plays a vital role in supporting women business owners.
-The SBA offers programs like the Women-Owned Small Business (WOSB) Federal Contracting Program, which helps female entrepreneurs access federal contracts and aims to level the playing field for underrepresented businesses.
+The SBA offers programs, such as the Women-Owned Small Business (WOSB) Federal Contracting Program, which helps female entrepreneurs access federal contracts and aims to level the playing field for underrepresented businesses.

 Eligibility for SBA programs requires U.S. citizenship.
 Businesses must also operate primarily within the United States.
 This ensures that support goes to those who genuinely need it.